caizhitan/Bus_Retrival_API/README.md

 # LTA_DataMall_Analytics

-This project is writen in Python using libaries such as Pandas, Numpy, Matplotlib for Data Analytics.
+This project is writen in Python using AWS & libaries such as boto3, Pandas, Numpy, Matplotlib for Data Analytics.

 ## This documentation will be split into 2 sections: